-22 Sep Selecting a Source for Very Complex Cable Harnesses and Assemblies
+22 Sep Selecting a Source for Very Complex Cable Assembly or Harnesses

 Understanding cable assemblies, cable harnesses, and how they are related and complex is a crucial foundation to properly evaluating a manufacturer.
 Likewise, you’ll want a detailed checklist to ensure the supplier meets your specific needs.

 What Are Complex Assemblies & Harnesses?

 A cable assembly is one or more cables with connectors attached.
 Specifically, in its simplest form, it is a specified length of a certain cable type, such as fiber optic, with a connector attached at one or both ends.